saeedmehrang/saeedmehrang.github.io/content/blogs/computational-drug-discovery/genai-vae-gan/index.md

 - **Blog 3**: We dove into AlphaFold2 and learned how deep learning predicts protein target structures with near-experimental accuracy
 - **Blog 4**: We studied Graph Neural Networks and their ability to predict molecular properties like toxicity, solubility, and binding affinity

 Now, we're ready to take the most ambitious step: **generating entirely new molecules from scratch**.
-I have split the generation methods into 3 parts miniseries, with VAEs and GANs covered in this part, Denoising Diffusion in part 2 and Autoregressive models in part 3.
+I have split the generation methods into 3 subparts miniseries, with VAEs and GANs covered in this subpart, Denoising Diffusion in subpart 2 and Autoregressive models in subpart 3.
 Please note that this is neither an exhaustive review nor an in-depth tutorial of VAEs and GANs, but rather an overview of what a VAE and GAN are and how they have been used to generate molecules.
 Therefore, this is rather shorter blog than the previous 4 parts.

 ### 1.2 The Generative Challenge